Troubleshoot APIM requests and Ultra Tasks

-- Correlate the request errors, target errors and latency spike: Request errors in the 4xx to 5xx range typically result from API policy violations or authentication failures, causing requests to be canceled.
+- Request errors, target errors and latency spike: Request errors in the 4xx to 5xx range typically result from API policy violations or authentication failures, causing requests to be canceled.
 Target errors in the 4xx to 5xx range are often related to pipeline state or runtime conditions.
 By correlating latency spikes with target errors, you can determine whether the pipeline error occurs before or after execution.
 Similarly, correlating latency spikes with request errors helps clarify whether the issue is related to policy configuration, post-policy execution, or authentication.

 API logs

-Management Logs, you can further narrow down errors related to the pipeline or
+API can help narrow down errors related to the pipeline or policy.
+Check response body attributes such

 ,

-, auth_type
+auth_type

-, which help identify error
+, which help identify error types or authentication issues.
+The

-invoker_snode
+and invoker_snode

-attributes provide information about the Snaplex node,
+attributes provide information about the

 To locate the time of the error, check theprocessing_time